bisesi/Toxins-Growth-Rate/toxin-tutorial/docs/signaling-overview.md

 If the functional relationship `linear` is chosen, two parameters are necessary for the `parms` argument, such that `parms = [slope, bound = 0]`:

-* `slope`: The slope of the linear relationship between the concentration of the signaling compound and the bound of the altered reaction.
+* `slope`: The slope of the linear relationship between the concentration of the signaling compound (independent variable) and the bound of the altered reaction (dependent variable).
 * `bound`: The maximum (or minimum, if using `lb`) amount of flux that the altered reaction (`altered_reaction_id`) can carry in the absence of toxin or signaling compound.
 When this parameter is not provided, it takes a default value of 0.

 If the functional relationship `bounded_linear` is chosen, four parameters are necessary for the `parms` argument, such that `parms = [baseline_value, conc_where_effect_starts, slope, conc_where_effect_saturates]`: